qgis/QGIS-Enhancement-Proposals/qep-345-line-symbollayer-blankareas.md

 These areas would be defined as start and end distances from the first point of the line or polygon.
 It would be possible to define the unit of those distances.

-A new property would be added on QgsSymbolLayer [ones](https://github.com/qgis/QGIS/blob/d01be3798eb05c74a61629042f7189ad9c594b1e/src/core/symbology/qgssymbollayer.h#L147) and it would be possible to explicity set a data defined property for all `QgsTemplatedLineSymbolLayerBase` symbol layers (which marker line and hash line symbol layer inherits from).
+A new Property would be added to the QgsSymbolLayer [enum](https://github.com/qgis/QGIS/blob/d01be3798eb05c74a61629042f7189ad9c594b1e/src/core/symbology/qgssymbollayer.h#L147) and it would be possible to explicity set a data defined property for all `QgsTemplatedLineSymbolLayerBase` symbol layers (which marker line and hash line symbol layer inherits from).
 It would be possible then to define those blank areas either:
 - in a static way,
 - with a specific data field,
 - an auxiliary data storage field,